๐ŸŒGlobal Studies

 Triangular Trade

-• Connected Europe, Africa, and the Americas (1500s–1800s)—the defining economic system of the Atlantic world
+• Connected Europe, Africa, and the Americas (1500s to 1800s), forming the defining economic system of the Atlantic world.
+The three "legs" of the triangle were:

-• Enriched European powers while devastating African societies and building the Americas on forced labor—consequences still visible today
+• Enriched European powers while devastating African societies and building the economies of the Americas on forced labor.
+The wealth generated fueled Europe's Industrial Revolution, while the demographic and social consequences for Africa and the African diaspora remain visible today.

-Compare: Triangular Trade vs. Trans-Saharan Route—both involved the slave trade, but the Triangular Trade operated on an industrial scale with chattel slavery, while Trans-Saharan slavery, though significant, often allowed for social mobility.
+Compare: Triangular Trade vs. Trans-Saharan Route: both involved the slave trade, but the Triangular Trade operated on an industrial scale with chattel slavery, while Trans-Saharan slavery, though significant (an estimated 7 to 9 million people over centuries), often functioned under different legal frameworks that sometimes allowed for social mobility or eventual freedom.
 Be prepared to discuss scale, conditions, and long-term impacts when comparing these systems.

 Quick Reference Table